Congress passed legislation enabling Coloradans to hold a convention to draft a state constitution and submit it for approval.

 Women were allowed to vote in the national election for the first time in Colorado after it became the second state to pass woman suffrage.

-The Senate passed a joint resolution of Congress that repudiated Spain’s sovereignty over Cuba and called for U.S. intervention.
-The resolution included the Teller Amendment, sponsored by Henry Teller, that recognized Cuba as an independent republic and ensured the U.S. would not establish control of the island.
+The Senate passed a joint resolution that repudiated Spain’s sovereignty over Cuba and called for U.S. intervention.
+It included the Teller Amendment, sponsored by Henry Teller, that recognized Cuba's independence and ensured the U.S. would not establish control of the island.
 On April 24, Spain declared war on the U.S.

 Following the death of Charles J. Hughes Jr. of Denver, the state legislature adjourned without electing a replacement.
 The seat remained vacant for two years until the legislature reconvened in January 1913 and elected Charles Spaulding Thomas of Denver for the two years remaining in Hughes' term.